Analysis | Why Trump wants to blame the military-industrial complex for allegations that he disparaged troops

 It was a statement that resembled one offered by President Trump on Sunday only in the broadest of strokes, despite Trump’s subsequent effort on social media to equate the two.

-“It's one of the reasons the military — I'm not saying the military is in love with me; the soldiers are,” Trump said during a news conference at the White House.
-“The top people in the Pentagon probably aren't because they want to do nothing but fight wars so that all of those wonderful companies that make the bombs and make the planes and make everything else stay happy."
+“It’s one of the reasons the military — I’m not saying the military is in love with me; the soldiers are,” Trump said during a news conference at the White House.
+“The top people in the Pentagon probably aren’t, because they want to do nothing but fight wars so that all of those wonderful companies that make the bombs and make the planes and make everything else stay happy."

 Trump has long claimed that his purported opposition to wars in the Middle East position him as outside the hawkish mainstream — as even some sort of pacifist.
 That's always been a dubious claim, rooted in his false insistence that he opposed the war in Iraq at the outset.